 - It bears the official seal of the Florida Secretary of State.

-About the Compliant Labor Law Posters:
+About Labor Law Poster

 - Federal Law 29 USC Sec.
 666 (I) & 29 Sec.
-2005 states that an an up-to-date compliant Labor Law Poster must be posted in a visible location on the property of business which has at least 1 employee.
+2005 states that an up-to-date compliant Labor Law Poster must be posted in a visible location on the property of business which has at least 1 employee.

 - Penalties and risks of non-compliance with posting regulations can lead to potential fines in excess of $7,000 per instance for failure to post federally required information, and could possibly even lead to lawsuits.